Article Tag Cloud

 Introduction

-PHP is designed to use along with HTML.
-You can use PHP inside your existing HTML code, or can put your HTML tags inside the PHP code.
-Actually PHP is not an isolated language.
-It adds some functionality to and existing HTML code.
-And once the request is sent to server, the output produced will be a pure HTML document that is if you right click on a page and click View Source (Internet Explorer), you can’t find that the code contained PHP.
-The files with PHP coding are to be saved with extension php file.
-PHP is mostly used along with MySQL database, but still it can be programmed to interact with any other database.
+PHP was designed to be used along with HTML.
+You can use PHP inside your existing HTML code, or you can put your HTML tags inside the PHP code.
+PHP is not an isolated language.
+It adds some functionality to an existing HTML code.
+And once the request is sent to server, the output produced will be a pure HTML document.
+If you right click on a page and click View Source (Internet Explorer), you won’t be able to find any evidence that the code contained PHP.
+The files with PHP coding would be saved with the extension PHP file.

 PHP Program

-PHP code is always written within PHP tag like this <?php ........?>.
-It has syntax very similar to that of a C/C++/Javascript.
-All statements end with semicolon (;).
+PHP code is always written within a PHP tag like this <?php ……..?>.
+It has a syntax very similar to that of a C/C++/Javascript.
+All statements end with a semicolon (;).
 All conditional statements and assignment statements are written in the same way.
 But variables can be declared same as in Javascript coding.
 The variables are un-typed and the variable names start with $.

 <html>